Approved at the MAA Business Meeting on August 7, 2010.

 7. There shall be a Nominating Committee chaired by the immediate past president with four additional members elected by the membership for a term of four years.
 Two members shall be elected every two years at the time of the election of officers (see Section IX.1 above).
 Nominees for the Nominating Committee shall be selected by the Executive Committee, subject to approval by the Board.
 Members of the Nominating Committee may not serve consecutive terms.

 8. The Nominating Committee shall nominate candidates for President-Elect, First Vice President, and Second Vice President, which shall be submitted to the voting membership; and candidates for Governors-at-large, Chair of the Committee on Sections, and Council Chairs, which shall be submitted to the Board.
 In addition, the Nominating Committee shall be responsible for soliciting biographical materials and supporting statements for each nominee as required.
 Three nominees shall be selected for President-Elect, First Vice President, and Second Vice President, and at least two for each of the other positions.
+In cases where incumbents are eligible for reelection, the Nominating Committee may nominate only the incumbent.

 9. Voting by the membership, as required by Section IX.1 may be conducted using safeguarded electronic voting.
 Each voting member of the Association may vote for as many candidates for each office as he or she desires.
 For President-Elect, First Vice President, and Second Vice President, the Nominating Committee shall declare elected the person having received the most votes and been determined by the Nominating Committee to be willing and able to serve.
 For the Nominating Committee, the two individuals receiving the most votes shall be declared elected.
 Ties will be broken using a random process.